 The NIH Prize for Enhancing Faculty Gender Diversity in Biomedical and Behavioral Science recognizes institutions whose biomedical and behavioral science departments, centers, or divisions have achieved sustained improvement in gender diversity.
 Understanding that there is no “one-size-fits-all” solution to enhancing diversity in academia and that ideas based on evidence are necessary to achieve systemic change, this prize acknowledges and recognizes transformative approaches, systems, projects, programs, and processes that have successfully enhanced and sustained gender diversity within an institution.
 All prize past and future recipients and honorable mentions substantially contribute to systemic change aimed at addressing gender diversity and equity issues among faculty members within their institutions' biomedical and behavioral science departments.

 The Advancing Gender Inclusive Excellence Research Initiative (U54), a cooperative agreement, was published in 2021 to support a coordinating center (CC) that will serve as an online central repository for sharing resources, tools, technologies, expertise, and strategies that address challenges in overcoming systemic gender-based inequities impacting the biosciences academic and research workforce.
 It will be available to interested parties searching for ways to identify and overcome systemic gender-based inequities and enable women to attain leadership positions in STEMM research.
-No award was made, so the Funding Opportunity Announcement will be reissued in the Fall of 2022, with applications due in Spring 2023.
+The Funding Opportunity Announcement was recently reissued with applications due in Spring 2023.

 The Notice of Special Interest (NOSI): Interventions Designed to Change the Culture to Mitigate or Eliminate Sexual Harassment in the Biomedical Research Enterprise (NOT-OD-21-150) was published in 2021 to support research on evidence-based interventions that will diminish or eliminate sexual harassment in the biomedical research environment by producing a change in the institutional culture where harassment is tolerated.
 Two awards were issued in the first year of the FOA.